An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Solving linear least-squares problems

 Preconditioning aims to speed up convergence of an iterative method by transforming the given system into an equivalent system (or one from which it is easy to recover the solution of the original system) that has `nicer' numerical properties.
 Conceptually, this involves replacing the original system by the modified equations

 where $P$ is the \textit{preconditioner}.
 These represent so-called {left} and {right} preconditioning.
 If $P$ is SPD, it can also be applied symmetrically via a factorization; this is termed split preconditioning.
-In all three cases, it is necessary only to solve systems with $P$, without explicitly computing $P^{-1}$ or its factors. $P$ should be chosen such that the conditioning of the preconditioned problem is better than that of the original problem, ideally with a more favorable eigenvalue distribution and it should to be inexpensive (i.e., the cost of its construction and application should be less than the resulting savings in the iterative solver runtime).
+In all three cases, it is necessary only to solve systems with $P$, without explicitly computing $P^{-1}$ or its factors. $P$ should be chosen such that the conditioning of the preconditioned problem is better than that of the original problem, ideally with a more favorable eigenvalue distribution and it should be inexpensive (i.e., the cost of its construction and application should be less than the resulting savings in the iterative solver runtime).
 Preconditioners can be easily incorporated into Krylov subspace methods leading to, e.g., the well-known preconditioned conjugate gradient (PCG) algorithm \cite{Concus_1976}.
-Unfortunately, determining a good preconditioner is highly problem dependent and can be very challenging.
+In practice, however, determining a good preconditioner is highly problem dependent and can be very challenging.
 In VarDA, the early truncation of the solver after a fixed number of iterations means that the role of preconditioning in accelerating convergence in the initial iterations is particularly important.
+Preconditioners that have been used in this context will be discussed in Sections 5 and 6.